sam-doomguy/documentation-api/Accounts.md

         - `disabledUntil`: A date-time in Unix Epoch timestamp format (in milliseconds).
 Setting this value will disable the Conformity Bot until the date and time indicated.
 Setting this value to `null` will disable the Conformity Bot indefinitely if `disabled` field is set to `true`.
         - `disabledRegions`: This field can only be applied to AWS accounts.
 An attribute object containing a list of AWS regions for which Conformity Bot runs will be disabled.
 - `meta`: a JSON object containing JSONAPI compliant data object with the following properties
   - `otherAccounts`: (optional) An array of other account IDs to which the Conformity Bot settings will also be applied.
+The limit to the number of accounts permitted in this request is 25.

 Example Request to update all attributes:<br />
 This request disables the Conformity Bot for two accounts.
 Conformity Bot is disabled in all regions until the specified date-time, after which it will run every 10 hours for all regions besides `us-west-2`.